artineering-io/flair-docs/_includes/effects/wobble.md

 Once the wobble attribute has been enabled globally, material presets will default as wobbled.
 {: .info}

-#### Wobble Amplitude
-Defines the amount of wobble.
-The amount is also directly linked to the global [World Scale](/flair/getting-started/globals/#world-scale).

 #### Wobble Frequency
 Defines the regularity of the effect.
 A higher frequency will make the wobble more "irregular", whereas a lower frequency will make it more "regular".
+The frequency is directly linked to the global [World Scale](/flair/getting-started/globals/#world-scale).

+#### Wobble Amplitude
+Defines the amount of wobble.
+A higher amplitude will deform more than a lower amplitude.
+The amplitude is directly linked to the global [World Scale](/flair/getting-started/globals/#world-scale).

 #### Wobble Phase
 Defines the form of the wobble.
 Useful when you want a different wobble deformation or want to vary the wobble on a frame-by-frame basis.